 - Keep up with and pay corporate taxes dutifully.

 The tactics you choose to employ at your business can also play a role in the benefits you see overall.
 For example, prioritizing staff wages and employee benefits can have a significant effect on the company’s internal culture and team member engagement.
 While this will likely also result in improved consumer relations (i.e., shoppers like to buy from businesses they know treat employees well), the impact seen might be lesser as compared to the effect on the employees.

 And the same is true the other way around!
 Producing ethical goods with sustainable practices can bring positive results to both consumers and employees, though consumer relations may see a larger, more tangible impact in terms of sales.

 What is ESG and how does it compare to CSR?

-ESG stands for environmental, social, and governance, and is a measure of the extent to which a business makes a positive impact on society beyond its own shareholders.
+ESG stands for environmental, social, and governance, and it’s a measure of the extent to which a business makes a positive impact on society beyond its own shareholders.

-While the two ideas go hand in hand, they’re not entirely synonymous.
-One of the largest differentiators between the concepts is that CSR is a business model used to hold a company accountable for its actions to society, while ESG is a quantifiable measurement of a company’s social impact outcome.
+While ESG goes hand in hand with CSR, they’re not entirely synonymous.
+CSR is a business model used to hold a company accountable for its actions to society, while ESG is a quantifiable measurement of a company’s social impact outcome.

-Positive employee relations can be a top motivator of corporate social responsibility efforts in companies.
-But did you know that the employees themselves can actually participate (and benefit) as well?
-These employee-driven programs can even see increasingly positive internal results!
+Positive employee relations are a major benefit for companies that prioritize CSR.
+But did you know that the employees themselves can participate (and benefit) as well?
+Employee-driven programs can even drive positive results for your workplace!